t2trg/iot-seccons/draft-irtf-t2trg-iot-seccons.md

 1. IoT security architecture: refers to the system-level elements involved in the management of security relationships between things (for example, centralized or distributed).
 For instance, a smart home could rely on a centralized key distribution center in charge of managing cryptographic keys, devices, users, access control and privacy policies.

-2. The security model within a thing: describes the way security parameters, keys, processes and applications are managed within a smart object.
+2. The security model within a thing: describes the way security parameters, keys, processes, and applications are managed within a smart object.
 This includes aspects such as application process separation, secure storage of key materials, etc. For instance, some smart objects might have extremely limited resources and limited capabilities to protect secret keys.
 In contrast, other devices used in critical applications, such as a pacemaker, may rely on methods to protect cryptographic keys and functionality.

 3. Security bootstrapping: denotes the process by which a thing securely joins an IoT system at a given location and point of time.
 For instance, bootstrapping of a connected camera can include the authentication and authorization of the device as well as the transfer of security parameters necessary for operation in a given network.